Encryption for backups in Amazon Backup

 ---|---|---|

 Amazon Simple Storage Service (Amazon S3) | Amazon S3 backups are encrypted using a Amazon KMS (Amazon Key Management Service) key associated with the backup vault.
-The Amazon KMS key can either be a customer-managed CMK or an Amazon-managed CMK associated with the Amazon Backup service.
+The Amazon KMS key can either be a customer-managed key or an Amazon-managed key associated with the Amazon Backup service.
 Amazon Backup encrypts all backups even if the source Amazon S3 buckets are not encrypted. | Supported |

-Virtual machines | Virtual machine backups are always encrypted.
-The Amazon KMS encryption key for virtual machine backups is configured in the Amazon Backup vault that the virtual machine backups are stored in. | Supported |
+VMware virtual machines | VM backups are always encrypted.
+The Amazon KMS encryption key for virtual machine backups is configured in the Amazon Backup vault in which the virtual machine backups are stored. | Supported |

 Amazon DynamoDB after enabling Advanced DynamoDB backup |